 This motherboard essentially operates in the following mode as far as its x16 slots are concerned:

 - Mode 1: x16/0/x4

 - Mode 2: x8/x8/x4

-Also, whether you install a graphics card in the top x16 slot or leave it empty, occupying the second x16(x8) slot will clock the first x16 slot to x8 bandwidth as well.
+Also, whether you install a graphics card in the top x16 slot or leave it empty, occupying the second x16(x8) slot will clock the first x16 slot to x8 bandwidth.

-So Why is Second x16 Slot in SLI PCIe x8?
+So Why is the Second x16 Slot in SLI PCIe x8?

-To understand why is second SLI PCIe 8, it’s crucial to have an understanding of what PCIe lanes are and how they matter to the performance of an SLI setup.
+To understand why is a second SLI PCIe x8, it’s crucial to understand what PCIe lanes are and how they matter to the performance of an SLI setup.

 What are PCIe Lanes?